rerun/rerun/README.md

 a single executable to facilitate team hand offs.
 Using the "stubbs" module, rerun will even facilitate documentation and unit tests.
-When users execute rerun module commands, rerun can record execution data into log files.

 Rerun provides two modes of operation: